teo-cozma/Javascript/README.md

 - Step 5 complete.
 - Sharing code.
-- Technical issues : connecting the HTML with the Javascript, getting the functions to work properly
+- Technical issues : connecting the HTML with the Javascript, getting the functions to work properly.
 - Also, the bonuses are for the players, so step 11 and further are mandatory.
 - Autoclicker is being done by David.
 - Multiplier done by Brigita ; pending as well.